 The common misconception is that fall landscaping pertains only to living plants and the ground cover.
 That’s not entirely true.
 The exterior paint colour of your home plays a vital role in the overall look of your property.
 While some property owners opt for a new paint job, others look to retouch chipping paint and repair siding.
 Whatever you choose, know that every detail counts.

 3. Clean up the leaves

 Homes with mature and older trees fall victim to an excess of fallen leaves.
 Many property owners often get caught up in the beauty of the fallen leaves.
 Unfortunately, unraked leaves are unhealthy for homeowners, especially those that are allergy sufferers.
-Mold flourishes in piles of unraked leaves.
+Mould flourishes in piles of unraked leaves.
 An excess of leaves can also considered dangerous because they hide sidewalks and walkways that are cracked and can easily become wet and slippery for pedestrians underfoot.